noahfalan/ajax-city-search-/README.md

 # ajax-city-search-
-type the first letters of your city and the engine will find your city.
+type the first letters of your city and it will find your city.